rohitdotrayakwar/business/README.md

 To run this project locally, follow these steps:

-1. Clone this repository to your local machine using ``
+1. Clone this repository to your local machine using `https://github.com/rohitdotrayakwar/business`
 2. Navigate to the project directory: `cd business`
+3. open index.html file for running proeject.